 The Telecom industry decided to enter the 5G era bringing the next wave of disruption to the industry, more innovatively.
 For that organizations need to focus on continued innovation to remain relevant and competitive in this sector.
 That is why telecom decides to put it in the hands of blockchain technology.

-Blockchain's 5 Use Cases are key to implementing these innovative policies for telecom to enter the 5G era.
-Let's discuss in detail blockchain use cases in the telecom industry.
+5 Blockchain's Use Cases in Telecom industry that are key to implementing these innovative policies to enter the 5G era.

 What is telecom trying to bring to the people through 5G using blockchain technology?